scriptorum/LD33/README.md

 - Improved building edging.
 - Added rubble effect
 - Disgusting monster speedup sound effects
+- Score more points the faster you travel

 ## Stuff that didn't make it into the compo version
 - Foot pounding